swcarpentry/good-enough-practices-in-scientific-computing/index.md

 1. Every project has a short README file explaining its purpose
     *   Includes a contact address that actually works
+2. And a notes.txt file containing the to-do list and things people really need to know
-2. And a LICENSE file
+3. And a LICENSE file
     *   CC-0 or CC-BY for data and text
     *   MIT/BSD for code
-3. And a CITATION file
-4. And a notes.txt file containing the to-do list and things people really need to know
+4. And a CITATION file

+The first and second are to help you as well as other people---remember, your most important collaborator is yourself six months from now.
+The third and fourth items are there to make it easy for other people to help you and give you credit for your work.

 ## Version Control